Monster Hunter Rise is one of the biggest Switch game releases of the year, so here’s everything you need to know about the new monster-slaying game.

 This trailer demonstrates the epic feature of Wyvern riding in Monster Hunter Rise.
-In the game, hunters can tame monsters before being able to utilize their destructive attacks.
+In the game, hunters can leap onto tired monsters before being able to utilize their destructive attacks.
 Not only is this an incredibly cool technique, but it can also prove devastating when used against any of the game’s toothy terrors.

 Monster Hunter Rise Nintendo Direct trailer

 This spider-like creature catches its prey using sticky webs and burns its victims alive with deadly fire beams.
-We also got a good look at how the Rampage will work as many of the game’s NPCs were seen defending Kamura Village.
+We also got a good look at how the Rampage works as many of the game’s NPCs were seen defending Kamura Village.

-Apex Monsters are making a return.
-These frenzied foes are known for their tremendous power, so hunters will need to exercise caution when dealing with them.
-There were even a few familiar faces in the form of Volvidon, Basarios, Diablos, and Rajang.
+Apex Monsters made a return, too.
+These frenzied foes are known for their tremendous power, so hunters need to exercise caution when dealing with them.
+There are even a few familiar faces in the form of Volvidon, Basarios, Diablos, and Rajang.